severalnines/docker/README.md

 ClusterControl is a management and automation software for database clusters.
 It helps deploy, monitor, manage and scale your database cluster.
 This Docker image comes with ClusterControl installed and configured with all of its components so you can immediately use it to deploy new set of database servers/clusters or manage existing database servers/clusters.

 Supported database servers/clusters:
-* Galera Cluster for MySQL
 * Percona XtraDB Cluster
 * MariaDB Galera Cluster
-* MySQL Replication
-* MySQL single instance
+* MySQL/MariaDB (standalone & replication)
 * MySQL Cluster (NDB)
-* MongoDB sharded cluster
-* MongoDB replica set
+* MongoDB (replica set & sharded cluster)
-* PostgreSQL (single instance/streaming replication)
+* PostgreSQL (standalone & streaming replication)
+* TimescaleDB (standalone & streaming replication)
+* Redis (replication & Sentinel) - via ClusterControl GUI v2
+* SQL Server for Linux (standalone) - via ClusterControl GUI v2

 More details at [Severalnines](http://www.severalnines.com/clustercontrol) website.